 Breastfeeding while taking tocilizumab:

-If a male takes tocilizumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes tocilizumab, could it affect his fertility or increase the chance of birth defects?

-In a report of 13 cases, there was not a higher risk of birth defects noted.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+Limited studies have been done to see if tocilizumab could affect male fertility (ability to make healthy sperm).
+There was no increase in birth defects in a report that included 8 infants born to males who used tocilizumab.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.